lenoxys/hacklab/docs/03-run/ansible/activities-ansible.rst

 `panos_address_object module <https://ansible-pan.readthedocs.io/en/latest/modules/panos_address_object_module.html>`_.
 Also notice the fact that ``commit`` is set to **False**, so that we don't have to wait on a commit each time a module runs.

+The most
+The roles in the code ask ansible to download the script attach to PaloAltoNetworks.paloaltonetworks

 Service Objects